 There is free time to explore at your own pace and try the local cuisine.
 It is said that people living on Krk island live longer than their mainland counterparts.
 Perhaps one of the reasons is the healthy food made with fresh ingredients, from homemade olive oils and locally grown herbs to freshly caught fish.

 Later this afternoon we drive across the island through lush vineyards and rolling hills to Vrbnik, a pretty village set on a rocky hill overlooking the sea.
 Vrbnik is well-known to Croatians for its wealth of monuments in Glagolitic, the oldest known Slavic alphabet, but today it is perhaps better known for its dry white wine, Žlahtina, which has a lovely pale golden colour.
 We stop at a local winery for a delightful tasting of Vrbnik’s excellent wines, paired with delicious homemade cheese and prosciutto, before returning to the hotel.

 Transfer to the airport for your return flight.

 The price of this holiday is per person based on two people sharing a twin room.
-Single rooms are subject to availability at an additional supplement of £165 per person.
+Single rooms are subject to availability at the relevant supplement.
 The price includes return flights, airport departure taxes, seven night’s accommodation with breakfast and all local taxes and five dinners at hotels as mentioned , all touring as mentioned, all transport, guided tours of Zagreb, Pula and Poreč , entrance to Euphrsian Basilica.
 Visit to the Plitvice lakes including boat trip.
 Visit to the Islands of Cres and Krk and the services of a Riviera Travel tour manager.

 All transfer times listed here are approximate, and dependent on traffic.
 If you have a question regarding transfer times please don't hesitate to contact us.